mislav/hub/README.md

 ```

 hub is best aliased as `git`, so you can type `$ git <command>` in the shell and
 get all the usual `hub` features.
-See "Aliasing" below.
+See «Aliasing» below.

 Installation